asyncapi/training/VIDEO_2_SCRIPT.md

 Benefits of event-driven architecture:

-- **Scalability**: Scalability is one of the strongest points of this architecture, since it allows each consumer to scale independently, thus reducing the coupling between components.
+- **Scalability**: Scalability is one of the strongest points of this architecture since it allows each consumer to scale independently, thus reducing the coupling between components.

 - **Deployment**: Due to the low coupling between components, deployment is possible without worrying about dependencies or preconditions.
 - **Flexibility**: EDA allows rapid response to a changing environment, because each event processing component has a single responsibility and is completely decoupled from the others.

 The most significant disadvantages associated with this model are the difficult testability of the tests, being an asynchronous model adds more complexity to this part.
-The lack of guarantee of obtaining response to the sender and the scarcity of recovery support in case of partial failure are the most significant drawbacks.
+The lack of guarantee of obtaining a response to the sender and the scarcity of recovery support in case of partial failure are the most significant drawbacks.

 Arguably its biggest handicap is the inability to predict when a request or reaction to an event will arrive; these could occur at any time.
 For this reason, it is often necessary to implement a queuing system at times of heavy traffic.